 ‘Economic systems’, according to Professor White, ‘are an inevitable byproduct of civilization, and are, as John Doe said, “with us whether we want them or not”’.

-Roxanne Leonard took her seat opposite her boss in Vienna.
-The meeting rooms at Vanninmed were all named after cities in which the company had premises.
-Most meetings took place in open areas around the building so the request to meet in Vienna told Roxanne straight away that something was in the air.
+Roxanne Leonard took her seat opposite her boss in Vienna (italicising as it’s not THE Vienna, but rather the name of the room.) (watch for repetitive words as it inhibits flow; change to either “took a seat…her boss” or “took her seat…the boss” – I prefer the first option.)
+All the meeting rooms at Vanninmed were named after cities where the company had premises.
+Most meetings took place in open areas around the building, so the request to meet in such a formalised manner told Roxanne straight away that something was in the air.

-Dan Lepada greeted her with a smile but she had known him long enough to detect the frown behind it.
+Dan Lepada greeted her with a smile, but she had known him long enough to detect the frown behind it.

 ‘Hi Roxanne,’ he began, ‘thanks for coming in.’